 To celebrate Library Card Sign-Up Month, we partnered with CuriOdyssey, a local science playground and zoo, this September by creating a limited-edition animal library card.
 These cards doubled as a free ticket to CuriOdyssey on October 5 and November 16.
 The promotion was a resounding success for our libraries, our patrons, and CuriOdyssey.
-During the month of September, we gave out 9,898 limited-edition cards and had 1,651 new patrons obtain a limited-edition library card.
+During the month of September, we gave out 9,898 limited-edition library cards (1,651 were to new patrons).
 Overall, we saw nearly a 65% increase of new patrons registered in September compared to our monthly average in the past fiscal year.
-During CuriOdyssey's first free day on Oct.
-5th, 530 library patrons received free admission.
+On October 5, CuriOdyssey's first free day, 530 library patrons received free admission.
 Additionally, our social media efforts to promote the campaign reached more than 16,000 people.